Introduction

 Bolted Coriander

-Coriander is different because bolting is not always a complete loss.
+Coriander is a bit different because bolting is not always a complete loss.

 Once coriander runs to seed, the leaves usually become finer and less useful.
-However, the flowers are good for insects, and the seeds can be collected and used as coriander seed once they mature.
+However, the flowers are good for insects, and the seeds can be collected and used once they mature.

 So, if coriander bolts, you can: